-As stated above, the Proposed Project is located in proximity to the intersection between I-101 and SR-110.
-Many strategies are available to reduce exposure, including, but are not limited to, building filtration systems with MERV13 or better, or in some cases, MERV 15 or better is recommended; building design, orientation, location; vegetation barriers or landscaping screening, etc. Because of the potential adverse health risks involved with siting sensitive receptors near freeways, it is essential that any proposed strategy must be carefully evaluated before implementation.
+As stated above, the Proposed Project is located in proximity to I-215.
+Many strategies are available to reduce exposures, including, but are not limited to, building filtration systems with MERV 13 or better, or in some cases, MERV 15 or better is recommended; building design, orientation, location; vegetation barriers or landscaping screening, etc. Because of the potential adverse health risks involved with siting